purdue-arc/website/content/post/f21-robot-arm-announcement.md

   - Raghava Uppuluri
 ---

 Hello!
-I'm Raghava, the Robot Arm project software lead, this fall along with Sara who is our hardware lead.
+I'm Raghava, the Robot Arm project software lead, along with Sara, who is our hardware lead.

 If you're reading this, I hope you're interested in being apart of the robot arm project!
 I'm excited to work with you guys and build an awesome robot arm.